German weapons exports hit record with bumper Egypt sales | DW | 18.01.2022

 Arms sales to Egypt boosted Germany's weapons exports to record levels in 2021, according to government figures released on Monday.

-Preliminary figures from Germany's Ministry for Economic Affairs and Climate Action show the country exported arms worth €9.35 billion euros ($10.65 billion) last year — 61% up on 2020.
+Preliminary figures from the Economic Affairs and Climate Action Ministry show that Germany exported arms worth €9.35 billion euros ($10.65 billion) last year — 61% up on 2020.

-The previous record amount was some €8 billion in 2019, with only €5.82 billion worth exported during 2020, as the coronavirus pandemic hit.
+The previous record was about €8 billion in 2019, with only €5.82 billion worth exported during 2020, as the coronavirus pandemic hit.

 Where are the weapons going?

-Arms exports with a volume of €3.4 billion had been made to EU countries, NATO partners, or NATO-equivalent status countries (Australia, New Zealand, Switzerland, and Japan).
+Arms exports with a volume of €3.4 billion had been made to EU countries, NATO partners and NATO-equivalent-status countries (Australia, New Zealand, Switzerland and Japan).

 Human rights activists accuse the Egyptian government of serious rights abuses and involvement in both the conflicts in Yemen and Libya.